Engee documentation

 Yes

-# Surface potential at strong inversion — surface potential at strong inversion
+# Surface potential at strong inversion — surface potential with strong inversion

 Details

-The value in the surface potential equation.
+Value in the equation of the surface potential.
 This parameter also primarily affects the threshold voltage.

 Default value